 We have developed our protocol in collaboration with a number of partners including Department of Health-Abu Dhabi (DOH), Dubai Health Authority(DHA), Zayed Military Hospital, the Abu Dhabi Blood Bank, Abu Dhabi Health Services Company (SEHA), Sheikh Khalifa Medical City (SKMC), Cleveland Clinic Abu Dhabi, Health Point Hospital, Daman, Capital Health Screening Centre, UAE University, Zayed University, Khalifa University, EBTIC, HealthPlus Diabetes & Endocrinology Center (Abu Dhabi), Dubai Blood Donation Center (Latifa Hospital), and UAE University (Al Ain).

 In order to finalize the cohort study procedures, a pilot study was conducted on 500 participants.
 This experience and data have been used to refine our protocol prior to beginning recruitment of the full cohort, which began in 2015.
-Recruitment for the main study and baseline analyses are expected to be completed by the end of the spring of 2021.
+Recruitment for the main study and baseline analyses are expected to be completed by the end of the December of 2022.